wasmCloud/wasmcloud.com/docs/cli/up.md

 #### --lattice

 Alias: `-x`.
-A lattice name is a unique identifier for a lattice, and is frequently used within NATS topics to isolate messages from different lattices [env: WASMCLOUD_LATTICE_PREFIX=] [default: default]
+A lattice name is a unique identifier for a lattice, and is frequently used within NATS topics to isolate messages from different lattices [env: WASMCLOUD_LATTICE=] [default: default]

 #### --host-seed